AnjaHrydziushka/Mindful-Menu-App-client/README.md

 ## About the app

 Mindfull Menu App is dedicated to those people who want to eat healthy, but don't want to spend a lot of time cooking.
 The app contains simple, tasty and easy-to-make recipes for every day and any skill level.
-As a user of Mindful Menu App, you can create your own menu and not to be struggling every day with a question "what shall I eat today?".
+As a user of Mindful Menu App, you can create your own menu and not to ask yourself every day a question "what shall I eat today?".

 **Progressive web app**